Ford Ranger (Americas): Fifth generation (2024)

-The North American fifth generation of the Ranger debuted on May 10, 2023 (after having gone on sale globally in November 2021) and want on sale later the same year.
+The North American fifth generation of the Ranger debuted on May 10, 2023 (after having gone on sale globally in November 2021) and went on sale later the same year.
 However, the ongoing global supply chain crisis has delayed the 2024 Ranger's manufacturing start date several times, and the Ranger's production was halted by the 2023 United Auto Workers strike from mid-September to the end of October.

 The Ranger lineup features a Raptor version for the first time powered by the same 3.0-liter EcoBoost twin-turbocharged gasoline V6 engine from the Explorer ST and Bronco Raptor.

 The 2.3-liter EcoBoost from the previous generation carries over as the truck's base engine, while the 2.7-liter twin-turbo EcoBoost V6 shared with the Bronco and F-150 is available as an optional engine on the XLT and Lariat trims, producing 315 hp; regardless of engine choice, all North American Rangers are mated to the 10R60 10-speed automatic transmission.

 Unlike the previous generation, the P703 Ranger was engineered for the American market from the beginning of its development.
 While the North American Ranger is visually similar to its global counterpart, the third brake light is relocated from the tailgate to the top of the cab, and amber side markers are added to the front quarter panels.